Originally published 2 years ago, I felt this story was worthy of being told a second time.

 Imagine my surprise when I came across his obituary & learned he really is a nationally recognized artist!
 Based on the signature & date, Jack Jandegian was just 15 & living in Wisconsin when he painted the grey bridge river scene.
 He later attended art school there, ultimately achieving a national reputation for his posters promoting the war efforts during WWII.

-The heirs to the local estate have no idea how this piece ended up with their parents in Arizona but agree that it belongs with the artist's family, wherever they are.
+The heirs to the local estate have no idea how this piece ended up with their parents in Arizona but agree that it belongs to the artist's family, wherever they are.

 Hopefully, the next phase of my research will allow me to reunite the "grey bridge" watercolor with the artist's descendants.
 That would be the perfect happy ending to this story.